Standards of Lasting Purpose (SLP)

 All first-time freshman students, new to Life University, entering Life University’s College of Graduate and Undergraduate Studies are required to reside in University Housing for one academic year (consecutive Fall, Winter, and Spring quarters).
 Students who live on campus benefit from the facilities and resources that support students’ success during their first year and throughout their entire college experience.

-At Life University you have the option between two (2) on campus residence halls that provide fun, comfortable, and convenient living environments.
+At Life University, there are two (2) on campus residence halls that provide fun, comfortable, and convenient living environments.
 The Commons is designed for our undergraduate student population and enhances the first-year experience for our incoming students.
 A special emphasis is placed on the holistic development of the student to include activities that enhance the living learning community.
 The building has state-of-the art study rooms, commons lounge spaces, and laundry facilities.
 The Commons offers fully furnished single and double occupancy rooms.
 Each hallway features communal bathrooms that resemble bathrooms found in a locker room.
 There are communal sinks and then the showers and toilets are in their own room with a door that locks behind the student.

 Meal plans enhance the quality of campus life and increase student involvement on campus.
 Life University offers a variety of different meal plans that offer many combinations of meal swipes and/or eBucks.
 If you are an incoming undergraduate freshman or reside on campus, you may be required to have a meal plan based on where you reside.
 You have an opportunity to select your meal plan as you complete your Housing application.
 For additional information about meal plans and dining services, visit our website or email CardServices@Life.edu.